redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 ## Upgradeability

-The Compound-v3 protocol is fully upgradeable allowing for the update of governance and markets logic and state (specifically the Governance and Comet implementation contracts).
+The Compound-v3 protocol is fully upgradeable allowing for the update of governance and markets logic and state (specifically the `Governance` and `Comet` implementation contracts).
 This can result in the loss of funds or unclaimed yield as well as lead to other changes in the expected performance of the protocol.

-The permission to upgrade the protocol is controlled by an onchain governance system with COMP token holders submitting and voting on respective proposals.
-A multisig account, the ProposalGuardian, has the permission to cancel proposals to mitigate the risk of malicious or otherwise unintended proposals.
+The permission to upgrade the protocol is controlled by an onchain governance system with `COMP` token holders submitting and voting on respective proposals.
+A multisig account, the `ProposalGuardian`, has the permission to cancel proposals to mitigate the risk of malicious or otherwise unintended proposals.
 This role can potentially be abused to censor proposals.

-Furthermore, another multisig account, the PauseGuardian, has the permission to pause markets, disabling depositing and withdrawing assets, if suspicious activity is detected.
+Furthermore, another multisig account, the `PauseGuardian`, has the permission to pause markets, disabling depositing and withdrawing assets, if suspicious activity is detected.
 This role can potentially be abused to freeze funds and unclaimed yield in the protocol.

 Upgrades happen through governance proposal on Ethereum Mainnet.
 A `Bridge Receiver` receives messages from the mainnet governance and sends them to a local `TimeLock` that ensures the transactions are only executed during the correct execution period, after a delay.